-Limit(s) on Set(s) of Services.
-There is a limit on the maximum dollar amount of waiver services that is authorized for one or more sets of services offered under the waiver.
-Furnish the information specified above.

-Prospective Individual Budget Amount.
-There is a limit on the maximum dollar amount of waiver services authorized for each specific participant.
-Furnish the information specified above.

-Budget Limits by Level of Support.
-Based on an assessment process and/or other factors, participants are assigned to funding levels that are limits on the maximum dollar amount of waiver services.
-Furnish the information specified above.

-Other Type of Limit.
-The state employs another type of limit.
-Describe the limit and furnish the information specified above.
+Limit(a) on Sat(a) of Saminag.
+There is a limit on the maximum dellar amount of visivar saminage that is or more sets of services offered under the waiver.
+Furnish the informa tion specified above. dual Budget Amount.
+There is a limit on the maximum dollar amount of waiver services specific participant.
+Furnish the informa tion specified above.
+Level of Support.
+Based on an assessment process and/or other factors, participants are - levels that are limits on the maximum dollar amount of waiver services.
+Furnish the informa tion specified above.
+Other True of I im it.
+The state employs another type of limit. · - · - nd furnish the information specified above. · - nd furnish the information specified above. · - nd furnish the information specified above.